 We’ve all seen the latest headlines involving e-cigarette explosions and users being rushed to the hospital with severe wounds; and because events like these have the tendency to produce mass panic and hysteria I believe it’s a good time to talk about some general e-cigarette safety tips to shed some light on the subject.

 The first and most important thing we need to understand is that electronic cigarettes, mods, personal vaporizers or whatever you decide to call them have been designed to be used only by responsible adults with at least basing understanding about the whole e-smoking process.
-Many of these devices come with manuals or warning cards, however not all people pay close attention to them and start using their mods and accessories based on their previous experience or they rely solely on intuition.
+Many of these devices come with manuals or warning cards, however not all people pay close attention to them and start using their very powerful mods and accessories based on their previous experience or they rely solely on intuition.
 ALWAYS read your device’s manual before using it and NEVER ignore the warnings on the box or cards.

 An electronic cigarette is a battery powered device that uses the energy to heat up a coil inside the atomizer and transform the e-liquid into nicotine infused vapor.
 Depending on the type of product, the battery can be either internal or sold separately and the atomizer can be a clearomizer tank, an RTA, or an RDA.
 But regardless of type, an e-cigarette is virtually a casing (tubular or box shaped) for the battery and the atomizer a casing for the coil that’s connected to the battery (which may or may not have an e-liquid reservoir attached).
 So, when the user presses the firing button, this basic electric circuit closes and current from the battery goes through the coil, heating it up and transforming the e-liquid on the wicking material into vapor.